icshwi/essdm_scripts/README.md

 * This script should provide an additional installation of several packages

 # Requirements
+## CentOS Installation
+* Set Installation Source as *Local media* and Software Selection as *Minimal installation*
-* an user should have the sudo permission
+* Create iocuser and set the administrator permission
-* Fresh installation of CentOS 7.1 1503 (Server with UI or Gnome Desktop).
-It is highly recommended to run the script without doing "yum" activities.
-The script will swipe original CentOS repositories completely, and put the ESS customized repositories instead.
+* *Do not "yum" before executing the dm_setup script*.
+DM should use the ESS rpm repositories, not any other CentOS ones.
+The dm_script will remove original CentOS repositories completely, and put the ESS customized repositories.

-* curl - already installed in the CentOS
+# DM Setup

+## Login the CentOS as iocuser

+## Open an Terminal

 ## Download the script